qxxxb/ctf/2021/zer0pts_ctf/janken_vs_yoshiking/README.md

 ```

 How can we attack this?
-- Since `p` is a strong prime, attacks like Pohlig-Hellman or small subgroup
+- Since `p` is a strong prime, attacks like Pohlig-Hellman won't work.
-  attacks won't work.
 - As mentioned earlier, even when we know `g`, `g^r`, and `g^(rx)`, we can't
   calculate `r` or `x`